krasserm/streamz/README.md

 ^D
 ```

-Copy the generated file to the `input` directory:
+Copy the generated file to the `input` directory so that it can be consumed by the file endpoint:

 ```
 $ cp example.txt input/